project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

 ## Creating OPC UA Servers

 Now, we must create some OPC UA PLC Servers to discover.
 Instead of starting from scratch, we deploy OPC PLC server containers.
+You can read more about the containers and their parameters [here](https://github.com/Azure-Samples/iot-edge-opc-plc).

 1. Create an empty YAML file called `opc-deployment.yaml`.